-Comparisons to Existing State-of-the-Art Predictors
+Comparisons to existing state-of-the-art predictors

-Table I gives comparisons of uncompensated prediction errors for a set of eight test images in first-order entropies.
+Table I gives comparisons of uncompensated prediction errors for a set of eight test images in first order entropies.
 To have a comparison with the existing linear and nonlinear predictors, we have completed a set of predictors with different orders from 4 to 10.
-The results of a median edge detector (MED) [6], a gradient adjusted predictor (GAP) [5] and an EDP with different orders are taken from [1].
+The results of a median edge detector (MED) [5], a gradient adjusted predictor (GAP) [4] and an edge directed predictor (EDP) with different orders are taken from [2].
 As can be seen in Table I, the proposed system can remove the statistical redundancy efficiently.
-It achieves noticeable improvement when compared with MED
+It achieves noticeable improvement when compared with MED and GAP predictor.
+The proposed predictor also gives lower entropies when compared with those of EDP [2].
+Moreover, the results of the proposed approach are very close to those with pixelby-pixel LS adaptation.
+This is also why the first two entries of the proposed approach and that with pixel-by-pixel LS adaptation in Table I appear to be identical after taking the ceiling operation to the second decimal point digits.